antmdvs/vscode-react-hooks-snippets/README.md

 The second placeholder value is automatically capitalized on <kbd>Tab</kbd>.

-In addition, there are a few variations with common initial state values:
+There are also a few variations for common initial state values:

 | Snippet | Purpose           |
 | ------- | ----------------- |